-Table 2-1 lists the status of compliance for each of the nine maximum-benefit commitments outlined in the Maximum Benefit Implementation Plan for Salt Management in Chapter 5 of the Basin Plan (Regional Board, 2008).
+Table 2-1 lists the status of compliance for each of the nine maximum-benefit commitments outlined in the Maximum Benefit Implementation Plan for Salt Management in Chapter 5 of the Basin Plan (Regional Board, 2008) as of December 31, 2016.
 A discussion of ongoing activities related to compliance with the commitments is provided below.
-For this discussion, the commitments are grouped together by the four main topics; they address: hydraulic control, Chino Basin Desalters, recycled water recharge, and the recomputation of ambient groundwater quality.
+For this discussion, the commitments are grouped together by four main topics covereing: hydraulic control, Chino Basin Desalters, recycled water recharge, and the recomputation of ambient groundwater quality.